jviosca/Recommender-engine-for-IBM-Watson-Studio-platform/README.md

 ## Project Motivation<a name="motivation"></a>

-To build a recommender engine for content items at IBM-Watson Studio platform using a variety of recommender approaches:
+The aim of this project is to build a recommender engine for content items at IBM-Watson Studio platform using a variety of recommender approaches:
 - Content-based recommendations, based on content similarity
 - Collaborative-filtering, based on user similarity